madzae/webauthn/README.md

-PHP implementation of Webauthn/FIDO2.
-This function was integrated with Sign in With Google.
+PHP implementation of Webauthn/FIDO2, and integrated with Sign in With Google.